galaxyproject/planemo/docs/appliance.rst

 ::

-    docker run -d -p 8010:80 -v `pwd`:/opt/galaxy/tools -t planemo/box
+    docker run -p 8010:80 -v `pwd`:/opt/galaxy/tools -i -t planemo/box

+This command will start Galaxy and various other services and then open a bash shell with planemo available.
 This assumes your tools are in your current working directory (just replace `\`pwd\`` with a path to your tools if this is not the case).

-The above command will print a container ID which you can later use to kill Docker
+The above command will print a container ID which you can later use to kill Docker as follows

 ::